Rashmi7228/Luminous-Coder/README.md

 ## Conclusion

 This project provides a practical solution for rural healthcare by combining offline-first architecture with real-time risk detection.
 It enables ASHA workers to deliver timely and accurate healthcare services even in areas with limited connectivity.

----

-This is lean, readable, and safe for evaluation.
-If anything gets challenged in viva, you can defend every line without improvising.